tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 Minor items:
 - [[Magic Cooking Pouch]] (uncommon minor item, acquired from the [[Te'kula]] village in [[Elderwood|the Elderwood]])
 - [[Horn of Silent Alarm]] (common minor item)
-- Ring of Sharp Mind.
+- Ring of Sharp Mind (rare minor item).
 Constructed by [[Faldrak Bronzehammer|Faldrak]] and [[Seeker]] from the plain gold ring with an empty setting for a small gem, and an enchanted diamond found in the chest of gems, clearly meant to fit into the ring.
 If you fail a Constitution saving throw to maintain concentration on a spell while wearing this ring, you can choose to succeed instead.
 Once you do this, a facet of the diamond turns cloudy.
 The diamond has six facets.
 When all facets are cloudy, the ring becomes non-magical.
 ### Wellby

 Major items: